 Applications for this technology abound.
 Beyond UAS aerial mapping, the mining industry is taking advantage of CRP.
 Volumetric mine site analysis is an example of where CRP can provide a fast and cost-effective solution.
 Rockfall mitigation is another application.
 Essentially, any application that does not require the ultra-precision of laser scanning can be a candidate for CRP technology.

 Recently CRP, especially as it pertains to 3D photogrammetry, has seen interest from tech-heavyweight Google with their Tango project.
 Still in development, Tango incorporates conventional, depth-sensing (similar to MS Kinect) and motion-sensing cameras into an Android smartphone.
 The result will be a smartphone capable of collecting 3D data and producing 3D imagery.
+(See one researcher’s view on what happened to Tango here.)
 Two partners in Tango, Matterport and Paracosm, have already launched products using this technology.
 While these devices do not approach the functionality and accuracy of state-of-the-art laser-based scanners, they can be useful for visualization projects and give us a glimpse of where this technology is headed.